pombredanne/paulmillr.github.io/_posts/2012-10-22-ancap-reading-list.md

 Here’s a list of books and articles about libertarianism / anarcho-capitalism which I recommend.
 It will be updating constantly.

+#### Basics

+You can read the basics of the philosophy in [anarcho-capitalist FAQ](http://www.ozarkia.net/bill/anarchism/faq.html).

 #### Books

-1. **David Bergland — Libertarianism in one lesson** — the basics about libertarian philosophy.
-2. [**Walter Block — Defending the undefendable**](http://mises.org/document/3490/Defending-the-Undefendable) — a tale on negative social / economic issues with governments prohibitions.
+1. [**Walter Block — Defending the undefendable**](http://mises.org/document/3490/Defending-the-Undefendable) — a tale on negative social / economic issues with governments prohibitions.
 Block defends pimps, drug dealers, blackmailers, corrupt policemen, and loan sharks as "economic heroes".
+2. **David Bergland — Libertarianism in one lesson** — the basics about libertarian philosophy.
 3. [**Murray Rothbard — What Has Government Done to Our Money?**](http://mises.org/document/617/What-Has-Government-Done-to-Our-Money) — the not-so-brief history of economics in XIX-XX centuries.
 How central banks fucked up all the shit, how the gold standard was fucked up.
 4. [**Murray Rothbard — The Ethics of Liberty**](http://mises.org/document/1179/The-Ethics-of-Liberty).
 Describes ethics of libertarian philosophy, natural rights (freedoms).
 Contains a bit about rights of mother on her child and responses to consequentialist critics of non-aggression principle.
 Pretty similar to the previous book, although less interesting.